allegro/turnilo/docs/configuration.md

 ### External links

-Pivot supports defining external view links with access to `dataCube`, `filter`, `splits`, and `timezone` objects at link generation time.
+Swiv supports defining external view links with access to `dataCube`, `filter`, `splits`, and `timezone` objects at link generation time.
 This is done by defining a function body in the configuration file.

 For example: